CortexVideoServices/jwt4auth/README.md

 ==================

 This repository contains a library that implements user session, authentication, and authorization.
-It is based on the use of the [JWT] access token and refresh token.
+It is based on the use of the [JWT] access token and refreshes token.

-The access token is passed to the http only cookie by default, which should protect it from theft during a cross-site scripting attack.
+The access token is passed to the HTTP the only cookie by default, which should protect it from theft during a cross-site scripting attack.

 The refresh token is passed in the body of the response on the `login` and `refresh` requests.
 It is stored in local storage.
-The refresh token need for update an access token.
+The refresh token needs to update an access token.

 #### Currently available: